elmetah/elmetah/README.md

 - how can you en nourish [your] skill?
 - how can you get trained?
 - how is your education helth?
-- is your keybord your best budy?
+- is your keyboard your best budy?

 2020 + 3 + 1 + 0.333333 + 0.09: